mlanza/potions-n-poisons/README.md

-# That's Life
+# Potions 'n Poisons

-A game by Wolfgang Kramer.
+Based entirely on That's Life, a game by Wolfgang Kramer.
 Implemented in ClojureScript for fun.